mehulagg/gitlab/doc/development/documentation/structure.md

 ## Related topics

-A bulleted list of important related topics.
+A bulleted list of related topics.
 ```

 ## Concept